christianghama/christianghama/README.md

 - 👀 I’m interested in data science, cyber security, and software development.
 - 🌱 I’m currently learning Python for many purposes.
 - 💞️ I’m looking to collaborate on sharing useful ideas with the community.
-- 📫 How to reach me: souza.builder@gmail.com or LinkedIn
+- 📫 How to reach me: souza.builder@gmail.com or [Linkedin](https://www.linkedin.com/in/crhistian/).
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: My first PC wasn't equipped with hard disk drive, it was too expensive for me! :-p